surifirstpin/biplus_documentation/docs/model01.md

 - After making necessary changes click on **Update.**

-- To Cancel the changes made to project click  on **Cancel** button.
+- To cancel the changes made to project click  on **Cancel** button.

 ## Delete Project

-To delete the project created click on delete icons on far right of the project name.
+To delete the project created click on delete icon, on far right of the project name.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/4f558666a7432cd24c9c87474855b50c6b9996b4/images/edit_project.png)